risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 ### Avro

-Avro is an open source data serialization system that facilitates data exchange between systems, programming languages, and processing frameworks.
-Avro has a JSON like data model, but can be represented as either JSON or in a compact binary form.
+Avro is an open-source data serialization system that facilitates data exchange between systems, programming languages, and processing frameworks.
+Avro has a JSON-like data model, but it can be represented as either JSON or in a compact binary form.
 RisingWave can decode Avro data.
 You need to specify the schema by providing either a schema location or a schema registry URL (only for Kafka topics).

 ### Change data capture (CDC)

-Change data capture refers to the process of identifying and capturing changes as they are made in a database or source application, then delivering those changes in real-time to a downstream process, system, or data lake.
+Change data capture refers to the process of identifying and capturing changes as they are made in a database or source application, then delivering those changes in real time to a downstream process, system, or data lake.
 RisingWave supports ingesting CDC events in Debezium JSON or [Maxwell](https://maxwells-daemon.io/) JSON from Kafka topics.

 ### Data persistence